-While the debate on the Panel's recommendations continues, we will go on leading work with provincial ministries and CSA on the passport system to make the Canadian securities regulatory system more efficient and effective.
+While the debate on the structure of Canadian securities regulation continues, we will complete work with provincial ministries and CSA on the passport system to make the Canadian securities regulatory system more efficient and effective.
 To date, all provinces and territories except Ontario have worked together through passport for issuers and made significant progress streamlining and harmonizing our regulatory system.
 Under the passport system, public companies and securities firms in participating provinces deal solely with their home regulator and comply with a single set of harmonized laws.
 A broader group of market participants will soon realize the benefits of a passport system when CSA implements passport for registrants in 2009.